WindowDump/thcrap_mods/chipin/README.md

 # Greetz

 Everyone whose music appears in this mod - you've given me years of enjoyment!
 I hope I can do the same thing for whoever bothers to use this.
+And look, I have proper attribution links above this.

 ChipMusic.org